niftynei/droidtalks/drawables/drawables.md

-# getBounds()
+# __*getBounds()*__

 # [fit] The story of Drawables and their View masters

+#### __*Jamie Huson*__ + __*Lisa Neigut*__ | __20 Sept 2014__

 ---

-![left|fit] (lisa.jpg)
+![right|fit] (lisa.jpg)

-![right|fit] (jamie.jpg)
+![left|fit] (jamie.jpg)

 ^ Hi, I'm Lisa I work at Etsy on the Android team.
 That's Jamie who works with me and he helped me put together this talk.
+He wasn’t able to make it out to New York today to present with me.

-We work at Etsy, the online market for handmade and vintage goods that we make together.
+^ We both work at Etsy, the online market for handmade and vintage goods that we make together.

-^ At Devoxx 2013, Cyril Mottier gave a great talk on Mastering Android Drawables.
+^ Today, I’m talking about Drawables.
+The inspiration from this talk comes from another very good talk that Cyril Mottier gave on Mastering Android Drawables at Devoxx 2013.
 This talk aims to build on what Cyril laid out and go a bit more in-depth into the APIs / how to actually implement a custom drawable, and how they relate to a View’s measurement/layout/draw cycles.
+If you haven’t seen it yet, I highly recommend checking it out.

+^ So let’s get started.

 ---